GuillermoGarciaF/BodySensors/README.md

-# Body Sensors Analysis
+# Machine Learning on body sensors data

-Body sensors are used to collect information about postures during the realization of an excersise.
+Body sensors are used to collect information about postures during the realization of an exercise.
 The different types of postures are encoded in the variable "classe":

-- A: correct posture during the excercise
+- A: correct posture during the exercise
-- B, C, D or E: incorrect posture during the excercise
+- B, C, D or E: incorrect posture during the exercise

-The objective of this project is to analyse the data collected and implement the following Machine Learning models
+The objective of this project is to analyse the data collected and implement the following Machine Learning models.

 - Unsupervised learning: develop a segmentation model that captures the group structure present in the data collected.
 Compare and evaluate different models.
-- Supervised learning: develop a predictive model that predicts the posture during the excercise based on the data collected.
+- Supervised learning: develop a predictive model that predicts the posture during the exercise based on the data collected.
 Compare and evaluate different models.

 Python & R are used to develop the project.